Mohib Jafri graduated from Harvard with a bachelors and masters in electrical and computer engineering..

-Mohib Jafri, a valedictorian at Granada Hills Charter High School, managed 40 students and a budget of $180,000 as treasurer of student government.
+Prior to Harvard, Mohib was a valedictorian at Granada Hills Charter High School, where he managed 40 students and a budget of $180,000 as treasurer of student government.
 He earned an IB diploma and honors on the varsity debate, Science Bowl and Model UN teams.
 Mohib co-founded Project Speak-Up, an organization focusing on youth empowerment, and worked on a $370,000 clean energy project on campus to change from fluorescent to LED bulbs.
-He is majoring in computer science at Harvard.

 High school: Granada Hills Charter High School